 Although both ULIP and PPF are designed for long-term wealth accumulation, they cater to different types of investors.

-Here is a comparison you can look at to better understand the distinction between them:
+Here is a tabular comparison between PPF and ULIPs you can go through to better understand the distinction between them:

 |